w3f/research/docs/polkadot/implementors-guide/guide.md

 Its role is to produce backed candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.

-It also detects double-vote misbehavior by validators as it imports votes, passing on the misbehavior to the correct reporter and handler.

 #### Protocol

 The **Candidate Selection** subsystem is the primary source of non-overseer messages into this subsystem.
 That subsystem generates appropriate [`CandidateBackingSubsystemMessage`s](#Candidate-Backing-Subsystem-Message), and passes them to this subsystem.